-Combining complementary backgrounds and representing both genders, they offer a broad range of tools and skills to meet your needs.
+A retreat co-led by John and Hazal offers an especially dynamic and powerful learning experience.
+Combining complementary backgrounds and representing both genders, they provide a broad range of tools and skills to meet your needs.

 Hazal’s approach is informed by current neuroscience and attachment research as applied to how partners in intimate relationships can function securely and sustain lasting happiness and satisfaction.
 Hazal has extensive training in expressive arts and drama therapy.
 She brings warmth, embodiment, and playfulness into her work.

 Her work with couples and individuals is based on the principle that we all want to be seen, heard and understood, especially by the ones we love the most.
-Whether we fight over small things, or one of the big four — sex, money, domestic life or parenting — if we become stuck, entangled or estranged from our partner, it impacts our entire quality of life.
+Whether we fight over small things, or big issues — if we become stuck, entangled or estranged from our partner, it impacts our entire quality of life.

 With Hazal’s help, many clients discover how within minutes of getting in a fight — or even seconds — that what’s really driving their distress boils down to a some very basic yet unspoken questions, like: “Do I matter to you?”
 “If I hurt, do you care?”
 “Do you accept me just as I am?” or “Can I depend on you?”